If you are starting to consider retirement, you probably have a lot of thoughts running through your head.

 The honeymoon phase of retirement begins once you officially retire.
 Now that you’ve stopped working, you can finally enjoy all the opportunities available to you.
 You can learn a new hobby, visit your family, travel to places you have never been, get some much-needed rest, and simply enjoy your retirement years.

 Unfortunately, the Honeymoon Stage does not last forever.
 After a year or so, you might start to identify a desire for something deeper.
 You have worked hard for this time in your life, so it’s important to get as much enjoyment out of retirement as possible—but don’t be surprised when the next stage of retirement sneaks up on you.

-Stage 4: Disenchantment
+4: Disenchantment Phase of Retirement

-This feeling of disenchantment can sometimes be accompanied by more serious feelings of meaningless or depression.
+This feeling of disenchantment can sometimes be accompanied by more serious psychological feelings of depression.
 In this stage, it’s important to ask for help if you need it.
-Talk to your family and friends about your feelings, and have them help you look for ways to create a sense of purpose again.
-This might be a good time to invest in something bigger than yourself—you can volunteer at a local organization, consider continuing education opportunities, or even plant a garden.
+Talk to your family and friends about your feelings.
+They can help you look for ways to create a sense of purpose again.
+This might be a good time to invest in something bigger than yourself.
+You could consider continuing education opportunities, or volunteer.

-Stage 5: Reorientation & Stability
+5: Reorientation & Stability Phase of Retirement

 Transitioning to Retirement

 Knowing the five emotional stages of retirement is helpful, but it can also be a little bit intimidating.
 Sure, you are probably excited for the honeymoon phase—but what about the stages that come afterward?
 At Acts Retirement-Life Communities, we want to make sure you don’t go through these phases of retirement alone alone.
 Our communities are full of friendly staff and fellow retirees who will walk beside you every step of the way.